 Every Saturday from 8 a.m.-noon June 13 through Oct.
 31 at 100 Pennsylvania Ave. in Irwin

 Food, crafts, and local handmade goods make the Irwin Farm Market a perfect Saturday morning stop in the Laurel Highlands.
 Start your day of exploring here to load up on delicious local produce, baked goods and other treats to enjoy on your bike or hike!

 Ebensburg Farmers' Market

 Ebensburg isn't just famous because of its PotatoFest!
 The Ebensburg Farmers' Market is a great way to buy fresh produce from local growers in a fun environment.
-Grab a homemade treat to enjoy while walking around and browsing vendors' products.
+Grab a homemade treat and support local farms like Benshoff Farms of New Germany.
 You never know what you might find!